How to defuse Earth impact threat announcements: Statistical reading of : the probability

 The limit $\lim_{T\to\infty}\frac{n(D+\Delta D;D)}{T}$ is the definition of the background annual impact probability, equation~(\ref{eq01}).
 The function $f_{{\cal V}_i}(D+\Delta D;D)= \lim_{T\to\infty}\frac{v(D+\Delta D;D)}{T}$ is the annual frequency of newly discovered NEAs with sizes between $D$ and $D+\Delta D$ found with VI orbital solutions.

-Note that, according to what we have said at the beginning of this Section, the number $n(D+\Delta D;D)$ is counted in the number $v(D+\Delta D;D)$, since we have assumed that every impacting asteroid is identified soon after its discovery as having some VI orbital solutions, thus $n(D+\Delta D;D)$ is always less than or equal to $v(D+\Delta D;D)$.
+Note that, according to the earlier assumption, the number $n(D+\Delta D;D)$ is counted in the number $v(D+\Delta D;D)$, if every impacting asteroid is identified soon after its discovery as having some VI orbital solutions, thus $n(D+\Delta D;D)$ is always less than or equal to $v(D+\Delta D;D)$.

-Let us still focus our attention on eq.~(\ref{eq1}).
-Within the hypotheses introduced above, we imagine to be able to wait for a very long period of years, $T$, and count the number $n(D+\Delta D;D)$ of true asteroid impacts on the Earth and the number $v(D+\Delta D;D)$ of newly discovered NEAs found by monitoring systems to have VI orbital solutions with size between $D$ and $D+\Delta D$ and within that period of time.
-Hence, the limit for $T\to\infty$ of the ratio between these two numbers gives the {\em a posteriori} conditional probability that a discovered asteroid with size between $D$ and $D+\Delta D$, for which monitoring systems have spotted some VI orbital solutions, is {\em just that} which will {\em surely} fall on the Earth.
-In the fourth member of eq.~(\ref{eq1}) we have simply rewritten $W$ in terms of the background annual impact frequency $\rho_{i}$ and the mean annual frequency $f_{{\cal V}_i}$.
+We focus our attention on eq.~(\ref{eq1}).
+Within the hypotheses introduced above, we imagine waiting for a long period (many years), $T$, and count the number $n(D+\Delta D;D)$ of true asteroid impacts on the Earth and the number $v(D+\Delta D;D)$ of newly discovered NEAs found by monitoring systems to have VI orbital solutions with size between $D$ and $D+\Delta D$ during that period of time.
+The limit for $T\to\infty$ of the ratio between these two numbers is the conditional probability that a discovered asteroid of size between $D$ and $D+\Delta D$ will {\em eventually} fall on Earth, given that it has VI orbital solutions.
+In eq.~(\ref{eq1}) we have simply rewritten $W$ in terms of the background annual impact frequency $\rho_{i}$ and the mean annual VI detection frequency $f_{{\cal V}_i}$.

-Thus, inevitably $W(D+\Delta D;D)$ gives the probability that an asteroid with VIs, and thus an asteroid inserted into the risk lists of the monitoring systems, has its probability ${\cal V}_i$ eventually reaching unity.
+Thus, $W(D+\Delta D;D)$ gives the probability that an asteroid with VIs (an asteroid inserted into the risk lists of the monitoring systems) has its probability ${\cal V}_i$ eventually reaching unity.